IFPA Logo

 1st Place

-The Independent Photojournalist of the Year will receive a $15,000 USD prize, plus a gallery space to display their work at the Xposure International Photography Festival, flights, and accommodation to attend the festival along with a friend or colleague.
-The printing, framing, installations, and building of the gallery space will be undertaken by Xposure.
+The Independent Photojournalist of the Year will receive a USD 15,000 prize, a gallery space to display their work at the Xposure International Photography Festival, flights, and accommodation to attend the festival with a friend or colleague.
+Xposure will undertake the gallery space’s printing, framing, installations, and building.

 2nd Place